mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 ![Snake game](./pics/snake_game.png)

+The notebook that implements the snake game definition using [Pygame](https://www.pygame.org/news):

+`05_1_DQN_CustomEnvironments_Snake_Pygame.ipynb`

+Note that the game is defined in two blocks:

+1. Game Class block
+2. Game Logic block

+This is a game definition without any OpenAI Gym interfaces.
+Then, this definition is refactored to the files in `snake/`.
+The refactoring consists in taking the Game Class block and adding OpenAI Gym interfaces.
+The Game Logic block is added in helper functions.

 ### 7.3.
 Converting/Refactoring our custom game to an OpenAI Gym environment

 Our game class is refactored to OpenAI Gym.
-We don't need the complete game logic code, since it will be summarized to a couple of lines in `step()`.
+Basically, we copy the game class and we modify it to match the OpenAI Gym standards/required methods.
+We don't need to take the complete game logic code 1:1, but it will be added to in several methods, mainly in `step()` and helper methods called by it.

-Recall structure:
+Recall we need to create the following structure:

 ```
 snake/